 This is the Yaghan website.
 The original purpose was to keep contact with interested friends in Sweden and abroad during our circumnavigation 2006-2009.
 A website and a blog is the best way to do that.
-However this website and this blog will also comment on Yaghans second voyage to Antarctica 2016-2017.
+However this website and this blog will also comment on Yaghans voyage to South Georgia 2016-2017.

 What is Yaghan?

 Yaghan is a Hallberg-Rassy 62 delivered 2003.
 The hull length is 18,88 m and the beam is 5,15 m.
 The designer is German Frers.
 The displacement is 33 tons but the actual weight - with full tanks - is 40 tons.
 The yacht was built and equipped with a future circumnavigation in mind.
 Click here if you want to see Yaghans interior layout.
 We normally sail her on two people.
 That was also the case during the circumnavigation.
 Because you need a watch system when you do longer trips that means that the boat must be possible to sail single handed.
 It works thanks to the Hallberg-Rassy push button sailing concept.

 The first Yaghan was a Hallberg-Rassy 46 delivered in March 1998.
 The hull length was 14,78 m and the beam 4,40m.
 The displacement was 16 tons but the actual weight - as she was - was 20 tons.
 It was with the 46 that we got confidence in the Hallberg-Rassy push button sailing concept.
 If you want to read more about Hallberg-Rassy you can click here.
 If you want to see Yaghan in a commercial for a Spanish beer - Estrella Galicia - click here.